FredHutch/interactiveVolcano/README.md

 An interactive shiny app for creating and editing volcano plots.
 A volcano plot is a type of scatter plot represents differential expression of features (genes for example): on the x-axis we typically find the fold change and on the y-axis the p-value.

-The `master` branch is set up to run in a specific docker environement.

-To run locally use the `local` branch.
-Replace the example dataset in the `data` directory with your dataset in to run the application with your own data.

 ### Set up

 The easiest way to install this application is to clone it from this GitHub.
 Open the command line (terminal on Mac) and type the following commands: